MicrosoftDocs/winui-api/microsoft.ui.xaml/windowactivationstate.md

 public enum WindowActivationState
 -->

 ## -description

+Specifies the reasons for an Activated event to be raised on a [Window](window.md).

 ## -enum-fields

 ### -field CodeActivated:0

+The [Activate](window_activate_1797342875.md) method was called from code.

 ### -field Deactivated:1

+The window was deactivated.

 ### -field PointerActivated:2

+The window detected a pointer interaction.

 ## -remarks

 ## -see-also

 ## -examples